ZareefJafar/DeepWPT/README.md

     ABOUT:

-    We define two perceptual loss functions that measure high-level perceptual and semantic differences between images.
+    Perceptual loss functions are used when comparing two different images that look similar, like the same photo but shifted by one pixel.
+The function is used to compare high level differences.

+    In instances where we want to know if two images look like each-other, we could use a mathematical equation to compare the images but this is             unlikely to produce good results.
+Two images can look the same to humans but be very different mathematically (i.e. if there is a picture of a man vs     the same picture of the man but the man is shifted one pixel to the left).
+Using a perceptual loss function solves this issue by taking a neural         network that recognizes features of the image; these can include autoencoders, image classifiers, etc.

     They make use of a loss network φ pre- trained for image classification, meaning that these perceptual loss functions are themselves deep convolutional neural networks.
 In all our experiments φ is the 16-layer VGG network pretrained on the ImageNet dataset.

-    Perceptual loss functions are used when comparing two different images that look similar, like the same photo but shifted by one pixel.
-The function is used to compare high level differences, like content and style discrepancies, between       images

     [SOURCE](https://link.springer.com/article/10.1007/s10845-022-02003-1)